meshtastic/meshtastic/website/docs/software/web/config.md

 `wifi_ap_mode true`

 With that enabled, we will broadcast a new wifi network with the SSID and password you set.
 In AP mode, your device will act as a Captive Portal with a built in DNS server that resolves all name requests back to the device.
-Additionally, Apple Captive Portal Assistant is implemented -- if you're on an Apple device, the Meshtastic Web Interface will pop up automagically.
+Additionally, Apple Captive Portal Assistant is implemented -- if you're on an Apple device, the web interface will pop up automagically.

 To turn it off, simply reboot the device.